Sustainable Fashion: France’s Fight Against Fast Fashion – Fines, Bans, and Environmental Regulations

 On average, every European buys 26 kilograms of textiles a year and throws away eleven kilograms of them, according to the European Environment Agency.
 It’s no wonder that the fashion industry is estimated to be responsible for ten percent of greenhouse gases.

-It is not yet clear which companies exactly could be affected by the law.
+It is not yet clear which companies exactly might be affected by the law.
 Previously there was talk of companies that have at least 1,000 new products in their range every day.
 This would probably affect the online shops Shein and Temu more.
 Shein brings around 7,200 models onto the market every day, according to Anne-Cécile Violland, the law’s companion.

 >>> “Wirtschaftswoche”

-Read more about these topics:
+Read more regarding these topics:

 1711016172